JustinASmith/JustinASmith/README.md

 ## Hi 👋 I'm Justin!

-Learn more about me and what I am learning at on my website!
+Learn more about me and what I am learning on my website!

 ### [justinsmith.sh](https://justinsmith.sh)